-“Luxurious, blissful and by the sea - a tiny hotel in an utterly romantic setting in unspoilt southern Nicoya Peninsula”
+“Top-notch surf, yoga, spa and healthy food at this tiny hotel in an utterly romantic setting in unspoilt southern Nicoya Peninsula”

 This is a very chic retreat indeed.
 You have the ocean on your doorstep, bird ballad and monkey chatter to wake you, that shapely pool, and yoga, pilates and creative cuisine.
 If you're not surfing the waves then bliss out in the spa, romantically perched above rushing water.
 It's a small slice of heaven, with its laid back but luxurious feel - oh, and the staff are described as "beyond great".